-- If a man lives in the Caribbean, Australia, northwestern Europe or North America, his risk of developing this disease is greater than men who live in Central and South America, Africa, and Asia.
+- If a man lives in the Caribbean, Australia, northwestern Europe, or North America, his risk of developing this disease is greater than men who live in Central and South America, Africa, and Asia.

-- Men whose diet includes high-fat dairy products or large quantities of red meat appear to have an increased risk of getting prostate cancer.
+- Men whose diet includes high-fat dairy products or large quantities of red meat appear to have an increased risk of prostate cancer.

-Prostate cancer prevention requires having knowledge of the facts and communication with one’s doctor.
+Prostate cancer prevention requires knowing the facts and communicating with one’s doctor.
 When the cancer is detected, willingness to follow the prescribed treatment will decrease the chances of dying from prostate cancer.

 Edited By Leigh Haugh

-American Cancer Society–Prostate Cancer Overview
+American Cancer Society: Prostate Cancer Overview

-National Cancer Institute–Prostate Cancer Screening for Health Professionals
+National Cancer Institute: Prostate Cancer Screening for Health Professionals

 Featured Photo Courtesy of DarkoStojanovic’s Pixabay Page – CC0 Public Domain License